alderven/cafe/README.md

 # PURPOSE OF THE PROJECT

-This projects id dedicated to the testing of following web site: http://cafetownsend-angular-rails.herokuapp.com/
+This projects is dedicated to the testing of following web site: http://cafetownsend-angular-rails.herokuapp.com/

 The results of a sample test run can be found here: